-You have calculated areas and perimeters of figures like rectangles, triangles, maybe even circles many times.
-Have you ever wondered what the relationship between area and perimeter of a figure is?
+You have calculated areas and perimeters of figures like rectangles and triangles, many times.
+Have you ever wondered what is the relationship between area and perimeter of a figure?
 What happens when area increases?
 Does the perimeter increase or decrease?
 What happens to the area if the perimeter decreases?

-Here we will explore the relationship between area and perimeter of rectangles.
-We will do this however with an important constraint - the rectangles will be those that can be drawn on a dot grid such that the corners (vertices) of the rectangles are grid points.
+Here we will explore the relationship between the area and perimeter of rectangles.
+We will do this, however, with an important constraint - the rectangles will be those that can be drawn on a dot grid such that the corners (vertices) of the rectangles are grid points.